 In some cases, such as a power failure or hard shutdown while virtual machines are powered on, CBT might reset and lose track of incremental changes.
 In vSphere 4.1 and prior, Cold Migration (but not Storage vMotion) could reset but not disable CBT.
 In vSphere 5.x versions earlier to vSphere 5.5 Update 2, storage vMotion resets CBT.
 For more information, see Changed Block Tracking is reset after a storage vMotion operation in vSphere 5.x (2048201).

 To check if a virtual disk has CBT enabled:

-- The virtual machine's configuration (.vmx) file contains the entry:
+- The configuration file (.vmx) of the virtual machine contains the entry:

 ctkEnabled = "TRUE"